Using Jupyter Python Notebooks

 This is most of the changes that you should do.

 Some part of the API are platform specific.
-For instance, when using V-REP you have access to tracking features that let you retrieve any object 3D position.
+For instance, when using CoppeliaSim you have access to tracking features that let you retrieve any object 3D position.
 Of course, such method do not have a real world equivalent and thus are not available when working with a real robot.

 A good practice if you want to write code compatible for both cases is to use the simulated property.
 It is automatically set to the correct value depending on how your instantiate your robot.
 For instance,